rupakh/sql_code/README.md

 Hi there,

-Thank you for taking the time to visit my GitHub profile.
+Thank you for taking the time to visit my GitHub profile!

 I am a data engineer based in Toronto, Canada.